 In addition, we analyzed the genetic samples for predictors of response to either treatment.
 Significant association with a response to OB was detected for polymorphisms in 3 genes: SLC6A4, TRPA1 and CACNA1C.
 Polymorphisms from two genes were associated with a response to dietary intervention: IL5RA and CCR3.
 Expression data from publicly available databases support an impact of the polymorphisms in SLC6A4 and in CCR3 on protein expression in the gastrointestinal tract.
 The predictive role of the polymorphism in the serotonin transporter gene SLC6A4 is in line with the antispasmodic properties of otilonium bromide.
 The association of a genetic polymorphism in CCR3 with response to dietary treatment suggests that (altered) eosinophil function plays a role in diet-related symptom generation in IBS.
 These genetic associations need to be studied in future larger cohorts.

-The genetic analysis from the DOMINO study was also published in Gut.
-(Genetic analyses of treatment response in primary care IBS, a pilot study.
-Balsiger LM, Van den Houte K, Zheng T, Toth J, Besard L, Franke A, D'Amato M, Tack J, Carbone F. Gut.
-2022 Sep 23:gutjnl-2022-328430.)
+Houte K, Zheng T, Toth J, Besard L, Franke A, D'Amato M, Tack J, Carbone F. Gut.
+2022 Sep 23:qutjnl-2022-328430.)
+A number of additional upcoming publications from the DOMINO trial have been finalized: